sxy-sun/sxy-sun.github.io/_posts/2023-03-15-forward-kinematics.md

 math: true
 ---

-> This post is part of my notes from the class I am taking "ROB 511 Advanced Robot Operating System" offered by Prof. Chad Jenkins at University of Michigan.
-This will be archived under category `Robotics`->`Control`.

 **Robot Kinematics**:
 - **Goal**: Given the structure of robot arm, we can compute
   - **Forward Kinematics**: inferring the pose of the [end-effector](https://en.wikipedia.org/wiki/Robot_end_effector), given the state of each joint.